dd9jn/rfc4880bis/crypto-refresh.md

 ## CFB Mode {#cfb-mode}

-The Cipher Feedback (CFB) mode used in this document is defined in {{SP800-38A}}.
+The Cipher Feedback (CFB) mode used in this document is defined in Section 6.3 of {{SP800-38A}}.

-The CFB bit size `s` is equal to the block size of the cipher (i.e., n-bit CFB mode where n is the block size is used).
+The CFB segment size `s` is equal to the block size of the cipher (i.e., n-bit CFB mode where n is the block size is used).

 ## Private or Experimental Parameters